- A VPN authentication failed error will prevent you from logging in to your VPN client.

 - Whatever your software problem, we surely got it covered in the Software Troubleshooting page.

 - You'll find anything you want to know about virtual private network tools in our VPN Hub.

-Using a VPN is one of the best ways to protect your privacy online, however, many users encountered VPN authentication failed message.
-This can be a big problem and prevent you from using your VPN, but there’s a way to fix it.
+Using a VPN is one of the best ways to protect your privacy online, however, many users received a Cisco AnyConnect authentication failed message.

 - Check your antivirus and firewall

 - Disable your firewall